enloe92/med-tracker-server/README.md

 GET /api/rules
 ```

-Returns all Rules
+Returns all notes

 ```
 GET /api/rules/games/:game_id
 ```

-Returns all of the user's rules (user id obtained through middleware) for the specific game
+Returns all of the user's notes (user id obtained through middleware) for the specific medication type

 ```
 GET /api/rules/search/:game_id
 ```

-The opposite of the last GET, this returns all games that are NOT assigned to the user
+The opposite of the last GET, this returns all medication types that are NOT assigned to the user

 ```
 POST /api/rules
 ```

-This will create a new user rule.  user_id and game_id for assigning obtained through middleware
+This will create a new user note.  user_id and game_id for assigning obtained through middleware
-will also manually to the join table for games assigned to that user
+will also manually to the join table for medication types assigned to that user

 | Body Key    | Type        | Description |
 | ----------- | ----------- | ----------- |